A Practical Scheme and Fast Algorithm to Tune the Lasso With Optimality Guarantees: Background and Methodology

 This algorithm can be readily implemented and only requires the computation of one Lasso solution path.
 In strong contrast, $k$-fold Cross-Validation requires the computation of $k$ solution paths.
-This implies that Lasso with \avi~can be computed about $k$ times faster than Lasso with $k$-fold Cross-Validation.
+Consequently, the Lasso with \avi~can be computed about $k$ times faster than Lasso with $k$-fold Cross-Validation.